 The Government would consult on proposals:

 The consultation, Schools that work for everyone, was subsequently published on 12 September 2016.
 The consultation closed on 12 December 2016.
-A response is expected in spring 2017.

 The Chancellor’s Autumn Statement on 23 November 2016 included £50m in funding for the expansion of existing grammar schools, each year from 2017-18 to 2020-21.